 Cyclists are welcome on board Grand Central services.
-You do not have to reserve cycle space.
-We offer 3 cycle spaces in Coach B on our Class 180 trains and 4 spaces (2 spaces in the front and last coaches) on our HST services.
+We offer three cycle spaces in Coach B on our five-car Class 180 Adelante trains, two of which are reservable, and one of which is available on a first-come, first-served basis.
+You can reserve a cycle space by calling Customer Relations on 0345 603 4852 (Option 5).
 Folding bikes can be carried on as luggage.
 If you are part of a large group of cyclists, call us in advance to ensure we are able to accommodate all cycles on a particular train.

 Two well behaved pets are welcome on-board Grand Central services free of charge, as long as they do not occupy a seat.
 Please ensure your pet does not disturb other passengers.
 All animals except dogs must be carried in a fully enclosed basket or carrier.
 Full details are available in the National Rail Conditions of Travel.

 Food and Drink (subject to availability)

 Our buffet service provides a large selection of hot and cold drinks, fresh sandwiches, snacks and sweet treats.
 We also offer a wide range of alcoholic drinks, crisps, snacks and chocolate.
 A complimentary at-seat service of light refreshments is provided for our First Class customers.